louiscenter/your-first-choo-app/README.md

 At the top of this file, we are importing the `choo` framework into our project using the `require()` function.

-`require()` allows us to import other JavaScript files into our code. `require()` does a lot more than this, but if you're not already familiar with its concepts, for this tutorial all you need to remember is that we will use it to import `choo`, and a handful of other files we write ourselves into our application.
+`require()` lets us import other JavaScript files into our code. `require()` does a lot more than this, but if you're not already familiar with its concepts, for this tutorial all you need to remember is that we will use it to import `choo`, and a handful of other files we write ourselves into our application.

 We then need to create an instance of `choo` that we build our app with.
 We initialize this instance using `choo()`, and then store it in the `app` variable.
 From this point onwards, when we interact with choo, it will be via `app`.